kohlschutter/junixsocket/src/site/markdown/crosscomp.md

     cd junixsocket
     mvn clean install -Dcross=true

-Cross-compilation is also enabled when building with the "release profile" (`-Prelease`), unlesss it's explicitly disabled with `-Dcross=false`.
+Cross-compilation is also enabled when building with the "release profile" (`-Drelease`), unless it's explicitly disabled with `-Dcross=false`.

 If you want to extend support beyond these platforms, check the `pom.xml` files in _junixsocket_,